wormhole-foundation/wormhole-sdk-ts/README.md

 Working with VAAs directly may be necessary.
 The SDK includes an entire layouting package to define the structure of a VAA payload and provides the ability to easily serialize and deserialize the VAAs or VAA payloads.

-Using `Uint8Array` as the paylaod type will always work:
+Using `Uint8Array` as the payload type will always work:
 <!--EXAMPLE_PARSE_VAA-->
 ```ts
   // Create a fake vaa and serialize it to bytes